THE DIRTY FREEDOM DIFFERENCE: Is this you??

 There are scads of Kilimanjaro trekking companies out there.
 So why climb with us?
 It's simple yet significant: We don't want to just take you to the summit and back (or other destination) safely.
 We want to prepare you physically and mentally for the adventure so it will be the life-changing event it should be.
 Let me tell you my story, and see if you can identify with any of it.
 While I can't guarantee that your adventure will mirror mine (nor perhaps would you want it to), I can assure you that you will come off that mountain with a different perspective of yourself, others, and the world.

-Fair warning: After participating in one of our treks, one of the following might occur in your life:
+After participating in one of our treks, one or more of the following might occur in your life:

 - You might change jobs, leave a job, or retire.